dinodtharinda/PDSA-II-Game-Project/docs/API.md

 ### Save Tower of Hanoi Game

-Saves the current state of a Tower of Hanoi game.
+Saves the current state of a Tower of Hanoi game and tracks player performance.

 - **URL**: `/api/games/tower-of-hanoi/save`
 - **Method**: `POST`